 1. Brainstorm and discuss with your suppliers and partners

-It is key to see how others prepare.
-Everyone has the same objective but the actions need to work accordingly.
+It's important to see how others prepare.
+Everyone has the same objective but our actions need to work accordingly.

-Why not get together, between event organizers, suppliers, and partners, and think together about the best practices to implement and the different event formats?
+Why not get together, between event organizers, suppliers, and partners, and brainstorm together about the best practices to implement and the different event formats?

-Everyone will surely have something to bring to the table, also we all have so much to learn from each other.
-These simultaneous experiences will help you to understand the spectrum of the current situation and problematic that returning to physicality implies (i.e respecting safety protocols to anticipating rapid tests on-site...).
+Everyone will surely have something to bring to the table, and we all have so much to learn from each other.
+These simultaneous experiences will help you to understand the spectrum of the current situation and problems that may arise from returning to physical events (i.e respecting safety protocols to anticipating rapid tests on-site...).

-Prepare precise questions for each stage of the event, discuss with your counterparts and collect all the good practices before and after the event.
+Prepare precise questions for each stage of the event, discuss with your counterparts, and establish best practices before and after the event.

 2. Define an event sanitary protocol

-The event sanitary protocol allows you to reassure your participants while ensuring that you meet the imposed sanitary standards.
-It is therefore a mandatory step for anyone who wants to organize a physical (on-site) event!
+An event sanitary protocol allows you to reassure your participants while ensuring that you meet the imposed sanitary standards.
+It must be a mandatory step for anyone who wants to organize a physical (on-site) event!

 Don't forget that the green pass (which will be launched in June in Europe) should soon become a requirement for events.
-Get information about it and keep it on the maps, so you're ready when it becomes official!
+Get information about it and keep it on your radar so you're ready when it becomes official!

-Handing out gels, masks, indicating safety distance on the ground, or reminding people of security measures on the walls, are the minimum requirements necessary (even if obvious) in order to reassure your audience.
+Handing out gels, masks, indicating safety distance on the ground, or reminding people of security measures on the walls are the minimum requirements necessary (these should be obvious) in order to reassure your audience.

-To go further, don't hesitate to test your guests with a thermal thermometer at the entrance of the event, or to ask your caterer for individual service to avoid crowds at the bars and food counters.
+To go a step further, you can test your guests with a thermal thermometer at the entrance of the event, or to ask your caterer for individual service to avoid crowds at the bars and food counters.